 XSplit wins here in providing a more user-friendly interface

-The primary purpose of Xsplit and OBS is to stream video with better quality when we compare regarding streaming quality,
+The primary purpose of Xsplit and OBS is to stream video with better quality when we compare streaming quality,

 Both OBS and Xsplit were able to stream videos with 720p at 30fps.
 OBS generating noticeably better quality.